Lighting the Advent Wreath—Christmas Eve

 The last candle is lit in the name of love as the creating force in our lives.

-And finally, we light the central candle: the light that shines in the darkness with the full power of our faith.
+And finally, we light the central candle: the light that shines in bleak places with the full power of our faith.
 “We know,” says Rev. Bill Sinkford, “how real the brokenness of the world is, but we will not give brokenness the last word.”

 May this light bear our hopes, as well as our faith in love, in goodness, in compassion, in justice.
 The light shines in the darkness, but the darkness shall not overpower it.